-- Potential emergency situations: IMRs will anticipate and determine potential emergency situations, and devise planning to prevent, respond or contain these. - Supporting procedures are in: SOP-3-090-4436-T (MCO-I Document Master List) - Supporting training is located in the E-learning library. - Departments and the IMR will also retain documented information of compliance obligations as environmental, safety and IT records.
+- Potential emergency situations: IMRs will anticipate and determine potential emergency situations, and devise planning to prevent, respond or contain these. - Supporting procedures are located in Attached Table 4-2. - Supporting training is located in the E-learning library. - Departments and the IMR will also retain documented information of compliance obligations as environmental, safety and IT records.

-6.2 IMS objectives and planning to achieve.
+6.2 IMS objectives and planning to achieve

-The MCO-I management team drives an annual process to determine appropriate objectives for the business and for each function within the business.
+The MCO-I management team drives an annual process to determine appropriate objectives the business and for each function within the business.